 10. Miscalculating estimates

 Crowe tells his new rehabbers that after they’ve done their homework, they should double the amount of time and money they think it will take.
-If they can still make money then and they might be able to rent it out, it’s a good deal.
+If they can still make money, it’s a good deal.